Mampenda/dat250-jpa-tutorial/dat250-expass7.md

 test=# \d
 Did not find any relations.
 ```
-I opened another gitBash terminal and ran the command (password: 1234)
+I opened another gitBash terminal and tried to connect to postgres again to create another database (password: 1234)
 ```
 $ psql -h localhost -p 5432 -U postgres
 Password for user postgres: